Special-Niewbie/HandleOS/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-**HandleOS** is a fan-made project tailored for those seeking a lightweight, secure, privacy-focused, reversible features and stable OS, ideal for future handheld PCs and more.
-Based on Windows 11 official ISO (so from Microsoft's official site), a valid Microsoft license is required from your Microsoft device; HandleOS is optimized by removing telemetry, unnecessary software,  services, while retaining all Windows Defender security features.
-This reduces RAM consumption to use approximately 1 GB in "IDLE Benchmark" (on a virtual machine), allowing more RAM to be allocated to the APU GPU and improving responsiveness.
+**HandleOS** is a fan-made project tailored for those seeking a lightweight, secure, privacy-focused, and stable OS with fully reversible features — ideal for future handheld PCs and beyond.
+A valid Microsoft license from your device is required.
+Users must first download a clean Windows 11 ISO from the official Microsoft website, which is then processed through the HandleOS ISO Creator to build their custom HandleOS installation.

+The system will be optimized by removing telemetry, unnecessary software, and background services, while retaining all Windows Defender security features.

+As a result, **RAM** usage is reduced to approximately **546 MB** in idle (*benchmark based on real hardware **SAMSUNG NF210***), allowing more memory to be allocated to the APU’s GPU and improving overall responsiveness.

 After months of rigorous development, HandleOS now introduces a major milestone called **Console2Desk** tool.
 From **C2D** 4.1.0 version represents a complete overhaul of my previous work, featuring numerous improvements and exclusive new functionalities, including the ground breaking `Hybrid Mod`.